NativeScript/docs-v7/plugins/ui-plugin-composite.md

 # Building UI Plugins using Composite Components

 When writing a plugin that shows some UI, you can take different paths.
-One of the easiest of them is to use {N} means to biuld the UI, i.e. no calls to native APIs.
-Thus you can even sometimes avoid using platform specific files (like \*.ios.ts, \*.android.ts ...).
+One of the easiest of them is to use {N} means to build the UI, i.e. no calls to native APIs.
+Thus you can even sometimes avoid using platform-specific files (like \*.ios.ts, \*.android.ts ...).

 ## Bootstrap Your Plugin